a-dubs/smart-deadbolt/README.md

-# Custom Smart Deadbolt Controller
+# Custom Smart Deadbolt

-Smart deadbolt controller leveraging MySensors for connectivity running on an Arduino pro micro which manipulates a TT motor to turn a standard deadbolt.
+Brainstormed, designed, built, and programmed a smart deadbolt from scratch

 <br>